 A WordPress maintenance mode message is usually something like:

-A WordPress maintenance mode plugin allows your WordPress site to technically stay online, and your visitors to understand what’s going on, which helps ensure they continue to enjoy a friendly user experience.
+A WordPress maintenance mode plugin allows your WordPress site to stay online and your visitors to understand what’s currently happening.
+This helps ensure they continue to enjoy a friendly user experience.

-Many WordPress maintenance mode plugins also display actions to take to reach you during scheduled maintenance or prior to a new site launching, such as send an email, follow on social, etc.
+Many WordPress maintenance mode plugins also display actions users can take to reach you during scheduled maintenance periods (or before a new site launch), such as sending an email, following on social media, etc.

-When Do I Need a WordPress Maintenance Mode Plugin?
+When Do I Need a WordPress Maintenance Mode Plugin In 2022?

 A WordPress maintenance mode plugin is useful for situations when you are making updates or edits to your website that would otherwise take your site offline or greatly diminish the functionality of pages on your website.